pytest-dev/pytest/CONTRIBUTING.rst

 .. warning::
   Remember that git is **not** a default version control system for pytest and you need to be careful using it.

-Please read the manual carefully, and then use same contribution manual as for BitBucket.